SPLICE: System-transforming, Patient-centered, Longitudinal, Interprofessional, Community-based Education

 How to apply

-First-year P.A. and FNP students apply to participate in SPLICE during immersion at the beginning of the academic year.
+First-year P.A. students apply to participate in SPLICE during immersion at the beginning of the academic year.
 It is a competitive process; those with interest in Primary Care are encouraged to apply.
 Here are some of the activities that SPLICE offers (see note about SPLICE during the COVID-19 response):

 - Participation in focused educational activities related to interprofessional competencies, team-based care, quality improvement and population health

-- Learning through case-based simulation experiences
+- Learning through case-based simulation experiences with medical students and others

 - Access to online education modules to complement the interprofessional activities